inforion/kopycat/README.md

     }
     ```

-    NOTE: This example also placed in project sources as `stm32f042_bytes`.
+    NOTE: This example is also placed in project sources as `stm32f042_bytes`.

 1. Run the application using green triangle near `fun main(args: Array<String>)` and you should see log: